apache/spark/docs/sql-programming-guide.md

 {% endhighlight %}

-A schema can be applied to an existing RDD by calling `applySchema` and providing the Class object for the JavaBean.
+A schema can be applied to an existing RDD by calling `createDataFrame` and providing the Class object for the JavaBean.

 {% highlight java %}